pytest-dev/pytest/CONTRIBUTING.rst

 Write documentation
 -------------------

-py.test could always use more documentation.
+pytest could always use more documentation.
 What exactly is needed?

 * More complementary documentation.
 Have you perhaps found something unclear?
 * Documentation translations.
 We currently have English and Japanese versions.